 Plaintiffs request that the Court agree to defer formal notice of the Settlement Agreement to the Settlement Class until a later date for two reasons.
 First, Plaintiffs do not yet have the names and/or contact information of Settlement Class members.
-Plaintiffs believe that the Settlement Class consists of hundreds of thousands of individuals who were employed by 17 Defendant Processors and their related entities over a period exceeding a decade.
+Plaintiffs believe that the Settlement Class consists of hundreds of thousands of individuals who were employed by Defendant Processors and their related entities over a period exceeding a decade.
 Via written formal discovery, Plaintiffs have requested identifiers and contact information for each of those Settlement Class members from Defendants, but it will take time for Defendants to produce all such data.
-Defendants have until January 14, 2022 to substantially complete the production of documents.
-ECF No. 456.
 See, e.g., McKinney v.
 U.S. Postal Serv., 292 F.R.D.
 62, 68 (D.D.C.
-2013) (court deferred the issuance of class notice "pending the completion of [an] additional sixmonth search period" that would "allow [party's] counsel to locate more accurate information" regarding class members).
+2013) (court deferred the issuance of class notice "pending the completion of [an] additional six-month search period" that would "allow [party's] counsel to locate more accurate information" regarding class members).